The Opportunity in Carbon Neutrality

 As you work to reduce your emissions of CO2 you will identify energy efficiency measures that will likely reduce your energy costs.
 Many organisations see significant savings.
 Microsoft initiated their smarter building project in 2013 using software solutions to make their buildings more energy efficient, their processes more streamlined and their working environments more comfortable.
 They saved approximately $ 1.5 million in energy in 2013 and recovered their investment in just 18 months.

 The SDGs were established by the UN as a call to action to end poverty, protect the planet and ensure all people enjoy peace and prosperity.
 The profile of these global goals is rising along with the pressure on businesses to show they are having a positive impact on society.

-To achieve neutrality, many companies purchase carbon credits to offset residual emissions.
-Developing a clear strategy and following best practice with using internationally recognized offset certification standards, projects add more value than simply reducing carbon for offsetting.
+To achieve neutrality many companies purchase carbon credits to offset residual emissions.
+The right projects should add more value than simply reducing carbon for offsetting.
 High quality projects help to embed sustainable development in communities, stimulate economies, introduce new sustainable technologies and make positive contributions to equality and well-being.
-Supporting such projects demonstrates contributions to the Global Goals, demonstrate your commitment to social improvements and build a more prosperous and sustainable world that will benefit us all long-term.
+Supporting such projects could really help you disclose against these vital goals and demonstrate your commitment to social improvements and building a more prosperous and sustainable world that will benefit us all long-term.

-There are significant opportunities awaiting you in a carbon neutral strategy.
-In the wake of Paris, nations around the world have agreed that our future must be a de-carbonized one meaning the pressures will continue to mount as the deadlines for our goal move ever closer.
+There could be significant opportunities awaiting you in a carbon neutral strategy.
+Regardless, in the wake of Paris, nations around the world have agreed that our future must be a de-carbonised one meaning the pressures will continue to mount as the deadlines for our goal move ever closer.
 Now is the time to make the most of these opportunities.